 (A) Definitions and general considerations

 In respect of coverage, the SDDS focuses on basic data that are most important in shedding light on economic performance and policy in four sectors across the economy—real, fiscal, financial, and external.
 The SDDS focuses on the minimum coverage necessary, but countries are encouraged to disseminate other data that may increase the transparency of economic performance and policy in general and for their own economic and financial situations in particular.
-For example, subscribers may take advantage of the possibility to provide—on a strictly voluntary basis—additional metadata to promote public knowledge and understanding of their practices with respect to measuring core inflation, forward-looking indicators, interest rates used as operating targets, financial soundness indicators, and gross outstanding external debt by remaining maturity.
+For example, subscribers may take advantage of the possibility to provide—on a strictly voluntary basis—additional metadata to promote public knowledge and understanding of their practices with respect to measuring core inflation, forward-looking indicators, sectoral balance sheets, general government gross debt, interest rates used as operating targets, financial soundness indicators, and gross outstanding external debt by remaining maturity.
+SDDS subscribers are encouraged to adopt the latest internationally accepted methodologies in their compilation and dissemination practices.

 For each of the four sectors, the SDDS provides: